2021 Stanley Cup playoffs: Media

 After NBC's lead play-by-play voice Mike "Doc" Emrick retired at the end of the previous season, NBC split top play-by-play duties between Kenny Albert and John Forslund during the regular season.
 For the playoffs, Albert, Eddie Olczyk, and Brian Boucher served as the lead broadcast team while Forslund, Joe Micheletti, and Pierre McGuire served as the secondary team.
 Brendan Burke and A. J. Mleczko primarily served as the tertiary team.
-Rounding out NBC's broadcast crew were play-by-play voices Alex Faust and John Walton, and analysts Keith Jones, Dominic Moore, and Jody Shelley.
-Most first-round games were called remotely, with a few others called on-site.
-For the Second Round, all games were called on-site except the Jets–Canadiens series.
+Rounding out NBC's broadcast crew were play-by-play voices Alex Faust, Ken Daniels, and John Walton, and analysts Keith Jones, Dominic Moore, and Jody Shelley.
+Most first round games were called remotely, with a few others called on-site.
+For the second round, all games were called on-site except the Jets–Canadiens series.
 All games were called on-site starting with the semifinals.
 Peacock, NBC's streaming service, streamed all remaining games of the Stanley Cup playoffs starting on June 14.

 As it had been done throughout the regular season due to COVID-19 protocols, the home broadcaster provided a neutral "world feed" to the other media partners for at the first two rounds: the home team's regional rightsholder during most first-round games in the U.S., NBC for the rest of the U.S. games, and Sportsnet for all games played in Canada.

 Amazon Web Services debuted advanced shot and save analytics for the playoffs, taking data from the player and puck tracking technology that was first implemented at the start of the regular season.
-NBC is using a redesigned score bug to display these new statistics.
+NBC used a redesigned score bug to display these new statistics.